How to remove Funny Searching (funnysearching.com) virus

 - IE will now display Reset Internet Explorer Settings box, where you should put a checkmark next to Delete personal settings option and click Reset at the bottom

-Verify whether Funny Searching virus has been completely removed
+Verify whether Funny Searching hijacker has been completely removed